This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Third Row – Cockerels (males)

-As far as the pricing goes how ever many you are buying OF THAT BREED is the price you will pay per bird.
+As far as the pricing goes however many you are buying OF THAT BREED is the price you will pay per bird.
 This does not include tax or shipping.

-Some Breeds Have minimums
+Some Breeds Have A Minimum

 So make sure to keep an eye out for this.
 There are very few chicks that you can order one or two of online.

 Subtotal is the cost of the birders.